 Copyright is the right given to the owner of an original work.
-This right can subsist in literary works such as books and computer software, musical works such as musical compositions, dramatic works such as plays, artistic works such as drawings, paintings and sculptures, sound recordings, films, broadcasts, cable programmes and the typographical arrangement of published editions of literary, dramatic or musical works, as well as performers' performances.
-Copyright works made available on the Internet environment are also protected.
+This right can subsist in literary works such as books and computer software, musical works such as musical compositions, dramatic works such as plays, artistic works such as drawings, paintings and sculptures, sound recordings, films, broadcasts, cable programmes and the typographical arrangements of published editions of literary, dramatic or musical works, as well as performers' performances.
+Copyright works made available on the Internet are also protected.

 Copyright for computer software/system

 Copyright for computer software/system refer to the copyright subsisting in computer software/systems.
 This includes the copyright which has been created, acquired or licensed for direct production of income or profit in the course of trade or business, but excludes the copyright in computer software / systems solely for end use.